mrnabilnoh/workout-plan-garmin-connect/beginner_weekly_workout_plan.md

 >
 > **Note:** Performed with both hands.
 Log as "Single Arm Cable Chest Press" in Garmin Connect if "Cable Chest Press" is not available.

+> **Note:** Perform negative reps if you cannot complete full dips.
+Log as "Dip" in Garmin Connect.

 **Cooldown:**
 - 5–10 minutes of light cardio (walking, cycling, etc.)
 - Static stretching for all major upper body muscles